-Assistive technology can also come in the form of clever adaptations to everyday devices that help disabled people to use them more easily.
-Good examples of this are accessible mobile phones, specially adapted TV remote controls with extra-large buttons and voice-activated smart home technology.
+Assistive technology can also come in the form of adaptations to everyday devices to help people to use them more easily.
+Examples of this are accessible mobile phones, specially adapted TV remote controls with extra-large buttons, and voice-activated smart home technology.

 How to choose the right technology for you